Debt collectors help businesses and individuals collect money or goods from people with overdue debts.

 - credit control work

-- work in a financial environment such as a bank or insurance company.
+- work in a bank or insurance company.

 Find out more about training